stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 The above implementations will be desugared to the one given for `liftA2` and `liftA3`, again *before disambiguating, type checking, and filling in of implicit values*.
+Like with the *bind* operator, we can therefore write custom implementations for `pure` and `(<*>)`, and Idris will use these if it can disambiguate between the overloaded function names.

 ### Use Case: CSV Reader